 Weeks 5-8: Your Main ML Course

 Enroll in Machine Learning Specialization by Andrew Ng on Coursera.
 This three-course specialization updated in 2022 now uses Python instead of Octave, which makes it far more practical than the original.
 Course 1 covers supervised learning (linear regression, logistic regression, neural networks).
 Course 2 covers advanced algorithms (decision trees, random forests, XGBoost, recommender systems).
 Course 3 covers unsupervised learning and reinforcement learning basics.
-Spend 12-15 hours per week and complete every programming assignment.
+Spend 12-15 hours per week and complete every programming assignment — do not just watch the videos.
+The assignments are where learning actually happens.
+If you get stuck, use the Coursera discussion forums rather than jumping to the solution.
+Struggling with a problem for 30 minutes teaches you more than reading someone else's answer.

 Weeks 9-10: Practical Kaggle Skills